Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 The second set contains MaxCut instances which result from shrinking a $2\times3$ grid with $\pm1$ weights: an instance considered in the next section, where we evaluate the combination of shrinking and QAOA.
 Instance names of the second set are of the form \qm{2x3g$ns$}.
 Here, $n$ denotes the number of vertices in the shrunk graph and $s$ marks whether the cycle relaxation was used for shrinking (\qm{c}) or random edges were shrunk (\qm{r}), see Section~\ref{sec:exp_shrink} for details.
 If random shrinking and cycle-relaxation-shrinking led to the same instance, \qm{rc} is used.

 The third set is constructed to investigate the scalability of our parameter estimate.
-Here, we consider a 10-regular graph on 100 vertices (\qm{100reg}), a 100-vertex ring with additional edges inserted randomly such that the graph remains triangle-free (\qm{100trf}) as well as a 100-vertex random graph with edge-probability $20\%$ (\qm{100rand}).
-All three instances have normal distributed edge weights.
+Here, we consider a 10-regular graph on 100 vertices (\qm{100reg}) as well as a 100-vertex ring with 20 additional edges inserted such that the graph remains triangle-free (\qm{100trf}). \tb{These two instances have normal distributed weights.
+Moreover, we consider four 100-vertex Erdős–Rényi random graph ensembles with densities $d\in \set{0.05, 0.1, 0.15, 0.2}$ (\qm{100rand$d$}).
+These graphs are unweighted, i.e., edges have unit weights.
+It is known that random unweighted MaxCut undergoes a phase transition at the critical edge density of $d^*=1/|V|$, \cf~\cite{Coppersmith_2003}.
+If $d<d^*$, the expected number of edges not in an optimum cut is $\Theta(1)$ for large $|V|$.
+If $d>d^*$, the expected number of edges not in an optimum cut jumps to $\Theta(|V|)$.
+Thus, we consider four Erdős–Rényi ensembles: a sub-critical ensemble with $d=0.05$, a critical ensemble with $d=d^*=0.1$ and two super-critical ensembles with $d\in \set{0.15,0.2}$.
+Here, we average over 20 graphs from each ensemble.}

 Table~\ref{tab:param_pred} summarizes the experimental results.
 Instance names of the first set correspond to sub-figures in Fig.~\ref{fig:param_instances}.
 For each instance, we mark which of assumptions (i)-(iii) are met.
-Furthermore, we measure the relative deviation of $F(\bar{\gamma},\bar{\beta})$ from the true maximum of $F(\gamma,\beta)$,
+Furthermore, we measure the relative deviation of $F(\bar{\gamma},\bar{\beta})$ from the maximum of $F(\gamma,\beta)$,

-Thus, a value of 0 means that indeed the true maximum is hit, whereas 1 means that we hit the minimum instead.
-Accordingly, for the real quantum experiment, we measure
+Thus, a value of 0 means that indeed the maximum is hit, whereas 1 means that we hit the minimum instead. \tb{Here, we estimate the true maxima and minima via the respective values from the grid search.} Analogously, for the real quantum experiment, we measure

-As expected, the deviation of $F(\bar{\gamma},\bar{\beta})$ from the true optimum value of $F(\gamma,\beta)$ increases when the instance violates more assumptions from (i)-(iii).
+As expected, the deviation of $F(\bar{\gamma},\bar{\beta})$ from the optimum value of $F(\gamma,\beta)$ increases when the instance violates more assumptions from (i)-(iii).
 The maximum observed deviation is 10\% on instance f which violates all assumptions.
 From an integer-programming point of view, 10\% might seem a large deviation.
 However, we stress that we do not compare single solution values but expectation values as QAOA is a probabilistic algorithm.
 Of course, the best solution in a reasonably sized sample will be better than the expectation value.
-In fact, an optimum solution was sampled in all experiments on quantum hardware.